ianstormtaylor/slate/docs/api/transforms.md

 ## Node options

 All transforms support a parameter `options`.
-This includes options specific to the transform, and general `NodeOptions` to specify which Nodes in the document that the transform is applied to.
+This includes options specific to the transform and general `NodeOptions` to specify which Nodes in the document the transform is applied to.

 ```typescript
 interface NodeOptions {